vitek-karas/binder-playground/docs/dynamic-component-loading.md

 * XUnit loading tests - the test runner acts as an app and the test is loaded dynamically.
 The test can have any number of dependencies.
 Finding and resolving those dependencies is challenging.
 * ASP .NET's `dotnet watch` - ability to dynamically reload an app without restarting the process.
 Each version of the app is inherently in collision with any previous version.
 The old version should be unloaded.

-In lot of these cases the component which is to be loaded dynamically has a non-trivial amount of dependencies which are unknown to the app itself.
+In lot of these cases the component which is to be loaded dynamically has a non-trivial set of dependencies which are unknown to the app itself.
 So the loading mechanism has to be able to resolve them.

 ## Declaring dependencies
 The .NET Core SDK tooling produces `.deps.json` which is a dependency manifest for dotnet apps.
 It enables components (or apps) to load dependencies from locations other than the base directory (ex: from packages, platform-specific publish directories, etc.)
 .NET Core first builds a set of directories to look for binaries (called ProbingPaths) based on application/component base directory, framework directory, `.runtimeconfig.dev.json`, command line, servicing locations, etc. For more details see [host-probing](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/host-probing.md).

 For an application or component, the `.deps.json` file specifies:
-•	A set of binary dependencies -- which are searched within ProbingPaths
+* A set of binary dependencies -- which are searched within ProbingPaths
-•	Relative paths to locate them -- relative paths in `.deps.json` file can be used to locate architecture-specific dependencies within publish/package directories.
+* Relative paths to locate them -- relative paths in `.deps.json` file can be used to locate architecture-specific dependencies within publish/package directories.

 If the app depends on any frameworks, the `.deps.json` files of those framework are similarly processed.
 Further details about the algorithm used for processing dependencies can be found in [assembly-conflict-resolution]( https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/assembly-conflict-resolution.md).